0334321-LSE/Progetto-SOA/README.md

 ### Defered Work
-The hash evaluation of the file program path that has accessed a blacklisted file/dir and the write on the log file is done in defered work.
-The write must be executed after the hash evalutation, so it waits the completition and after that is issued.
+The hash evaluation of the program file path that has accessed a blacklisted file/directory and the subsequent write operation to the log file are performed using deferred work.
+The write must be executed after the hash evaluation is complete, so it waits for the completion signal before proceeding with the logging.

 ```
 struct packed_work{